ZeinabSoleimani/traceable-configurable-model-families/README.md

 ## License

-Add the intended license before public release.
+The repository is released under the license specified in `pyproject.toml`.